 - Scholarship of Teaching and Learning

-I am the Acting Director of Graduate Studies and I also serve on the CLAS Committee on Graduate Studies.
+I am the Director of Graduate Studies and I also serve on the CLAS Committee on Graduate Studies.

 Barnette, J. (2016).
 How to Do Things with Birds: The Janus Effect in Theatrical Adaptation.
 Journal of Adaptation in Film & Performance, 9(2), 131-145.